utrad-ical/circus-docs/docs/dev/cs/execution.md

 ## Job Management

-When a user registeres a plug-in job (hereafter "job" for short), it will be inserted in a queue.
+When a user registeres a plug-in job (hereafter "job" for short), it will be inserted in an internal queue.
 Since plug-in execution is usually costly, CIRCUS CS does not execute plug-ins in parallel.

 When a job is started, the CIRCUS CS system will create a Docker container and runs the main process (specified in your Dockerfile).
 The main application in your container will read and process the input image, and write the processed results into a file.
-The container will be deleted after the execution regardless of whether it succeeded or failed.
+The container will be automatically deleted after the execution regardless of whether it succeeded or failed.

 :::note
 It is possible to execute plug-ins on multiple separate machines, but this is not documented yet.
 Please contact the authors if you need support for this.